pars-linux/uludag/doc/en/developer.pardus.org.tr/source/guides/packaging/howto_create_pisi_packages.rst

         * gzip
         * binary

+        The download link includes between <Archive> tag and the mirrors can also be used.
+See `usage <http://developer.pardus.org.tr/guides/packaging/packaging_guidelines.html#giving-mirrors>`_.

     #. **<BuildDependencies>:** This part is used in order to list packages which is required for building (compiling) the package.
 These dependencies can not be automatically find.
 So you should try to compile the pacakge in a proper system and you need to include everything needed to build the program.
 The packages for development environment are not needed to add as a build dependency.
 You can see the list of packages that will be ignored from `here <http://developer.pardus.org.tr/guides/packaging/packaging_guidelines.html#dependencies-excepted>`_.
 You need to add all dependencies in a different <Dependency> tag.
 You can also specify minimum versions or releases of the package.
 See `link <http://developer.pardus.org.tr/guides/packaging/packaging_guidelines.html#strict-dependencies>`_ for details.
     #. **<Patches>:** The list of patches added here.
 Each patch should be added with <Patch> tag and added in the order that they applied.